Ur: Archaeology

 Outside the temple area, many houses used in everyday life were found.
 Excavations were also made below the royal tombs layer: a 3.5 m layer of alluvial clay covered the remains of earlier habitation, including pottery from the Ubaid period, the first stage of settlement in southern Mesopotamia.
 Woolley later wrote many articles and books about the discoveries.
 One of Woolley's assistants on the site was the British archaeologist Max Mallowan.

+A number of royal inscriptions were found during the Woolley excavations.
+Numerous cuneiform tablets were also recovered.
+These included archives, temple and domestic, from the Early Dynastic and Sargonic periods, the Ur III period, Old and Middle Babylonian period, and the Neo-Babylonian and Persian periods.
+Many literary and religious texts were also recovered.

 The discoveries at the site reached the headlines in mainstream media in the world with the discoveries of the Royal Tombs.
 As a result, the ruins of the ancient city attracted many visitors.
 One of these visitors was the already famous Agatha Christie, who as a result of this visit ended up marrying Max Mallowan.
 During this time the site was accessible from the Baghdad–Basra railway, from a stop called "Ur Junction".

 In 2009, an agreement was reached for a joint University of Pennsylvania and Iraqi team to resume archaeological work at the site of Ur.
 Excavations began in 2015 under the direction of Elizabeth C Stone and Paul Zimansky of the State University of New York.
+In part of the section they planned to work (designated AH) they found that a large area had been leveled to build a modern reconstruction of the fictional "House of Abraham" and another area have been paved over for a Papal visit.
 The first excavation season was primarily to re-excavate Woolley's work in an Old Babylonian housing area with two new trenches for confirmation.
-Among other finds a cylinder seal, a cuneiform tablet, and balance pan weights were found.
+Among the finds were a cylinder seal and balance pan weights.
+A number of cuneiform tablets were unearthed, a few Ur III period, a few from the Isin-Larsa period (including one from Rim-Sîn I year 24), a few Old Babylonian period, and a number of Old Akkadian period.
 A similar though smaller dig was made in a Neo-Babylonian housing area.